Li-Yau type inequality for curves in any codimension: Elastica and Li--Yau type multiplicity inequality

-In addition, the above representation satisfies the following properties. \begin{enumerate} \item The curve $\gamma$ takes the origin if and only if $s=0,2K(m^*),\dots,2NK(m^*)$.
+In addition, the above representation satisfies the following properties. \begin{enumerate} \item The curve $\gamma$ passes through the origin if and only if $s=0,2K(m^*),\dots,2NK(m^*)$.
 In addition, these points also characterize those where the signed curvature $\mathrm{k}(s)=2\sqrt{m^*}\cn(s-K(m^*),m^*)$ vanishes. \item The curve $\gamma$ possesses the symmetry that

 and the periodicity that